stan-state-numerical-analysis/first-day-repo/README.md

 # First Day Repository

 Welcome to Numerical Analysis with Dr. De Silva!
-This repository will serve as your first step into a world that unites mathematics and computer programming.
+We will practice the basic functionality of GitHub repositories during class.
 Below you will find information about the structure of this **repository**.

 >💡 A **repository** is a central place where all the files and folders related to a specific project are stored and managed.
 It allows you to track changes, collaborate with others, and keep a history of your work.